sooryaprakash31/Mail-it/README.md

 <h1 align=center>Mail-it</h1>

-A module written using python to send a mail template to 'n' number of email addresses.
+A module written using python to send a mail template to 'n' email addresses.

 ## Set Up